 - Problem Based Learning – an actual Doctor will run the tutorial about different cases to ensure students can develop real-world problem-solving skills

 - Study group (informal) – formed on your own

 I feel that I am quite fortunate as I joined study groups held by Singapore Medical Society Victoria, which allowed me to connect with seniors in Medical School and was equivalent to a “free” Singaporean-run tuition centre.
 Typically, I would join this session once a week and it runs for about 2 – 3 hours.

 Third, Fourth and Fifth Year

-For me, these were my clinical years, meaning that she would go to different hospitals and learn from people in the hospital only.
+For me, these were my clinical years, meaning that I would go to different hospitals and learn from people in the hospital only.

 An average day in the life of a clinical medical student (varies everyday):

 - Ward Rounds (Typically starts at 7am and sometimes 8am or 9am)

 - Hospital-specific lectures (based on their specialities)

 - Study group – formed on your own